youslam77/KalaData/README.md

 ## Compression

-The `--c` command takes in a folder which will be compressed into a `.kdat` file inside the target path parent folder.
+The `--c` command takes in a directory which will be compressed into a `.kdat` file inside the target path parent directory.

 Requirements and restrictions:

 Origin:
   - path must exist
-  - path must be a folder
+  - path must be a directory
-  - folder must not be empty
+  - directory must not be empty
-  - folder size must not exceed 5GB
+  - directory size must not exceed 5GB

 Target:
   - path must not exist
   - path must have the `.kdat` extension
-  - path parent folder must be writable
+  - path parent directory must be writable

 > Example: `KalaData.exe --c C:\Projects\MyApp C:\Archives\MyApp.kdat`